alex23lemm/blogdown_source/content/posts/2021-01-03-using-amazon-rekognition-custom-labels-from-r/index.en.md

 ## Summary

-In this workshop module we built our own Swoosh detection model using Amazon Rekognition Custom Labels.
+In this article we described how to build our own Swoosh detection model using Amazon Rekognition Custom Labels.
 What are our take home messages?

 * You can get started quickly building your own custom object detection and images classification models from scratch just by providing the labeled training data.
 You don't need to have any Deep Learning expertise and you can use Amazon Rekognition Custom Labels to start exploring this particular Machine Learning domain.

 * Even small training data can produce very robust models that might already satisfy your production requirements.
 You can also use Rekognition Custom Labels models to build first baseline models.

 * Don't disqualify trained models based on the model performance metrics too quickly.
 Especially, when the test set is relatively small.
 In our case, almost 50% of the False Positives in the test set were introduced by a single image.
 Besides mediocre model performance metrics, our Swoosh detection model had all 16 bounding box predictions in the 5 images of the hold-out test set correctly and had only one minor error when it counted a detected Swoosh twice.

+* You can easily integrate Amazon Rekognition Custom Labels models into your R and Shiny applications similar to other AWS AI Services which [we describe here](https://github.com/alex23lemm/AWS-AI-Services-R-Workshop/blob/master/03_GoT_Shiny_app/Instructions.md).